 |

 DeFiore and Company actively markets its titles through an extensive network of sub-agents who specialize in dramatic and foreign rights.
+Visit our agency website for a complete list of foreign rights contacts.

 |